paybotic/synctera_client_library/docs/ExternalCardVerifications.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAddressVerificationResults

-`func (o *ExternalCardVerifications) GetAddressVerificationResults() string`

-GetAddressVerificationResults returns the AddressVerificationResults field if non-nil, zero value otherwise.

-### GetAddressVerificationResultsOk

-`func (o *ExternalCardVerifications) GetAddressVerificationResultsOk() (*string, bool)`

-GetAddressVerificationResultsOk returns a tuple with the AddressVerificationResults field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAddressVerificationResults

-`func (o *ExternalCardVerifications) SetAddressVerificationResults(v string)`

-SetAddressVerificationResults sets AddressVerificationResults field to given value.

-### HasAddressVerificationResults

-`func (o *ExternalCardVerifications) HasAddressVerificationResults() bool`

-HasAddressVerificationResults returns a boolean if a field has been set.

-### GetCardType
+### GetAddressVerificationResult

-`func (o *ExternalCardVerifications) GetCardType() string`
+`func (o *ExternalCardVerifications) GetAddressVerificationResult() string`

-GetCardType returns the CardType field if non-nil, zero value otherwise.
+GetAddressVerificationResult returns the AddressVerificationResult field if non-nil, zero value otherwise.

-### GetCardTypeOk
+### GetAddressVerificationResultOk

-`func (o *ExternalCardVerifications) GetCardTypeOk() (*string, bool)`
+`func (o *ExternalCardVerifications) GetAddressVerificationResultOk() (*string, bool)`

-GetCardTypeOk returns a tuple with the CardType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAddressVerificationResultOk returns a tuple with the AddressVerificationResult field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCardType
+### SetAddressVerificationResult

-`func (o *ExternalCardVerifications) SetCardType(v string)`
+`func (o *ExternalCardVerifications) SetAddressVerificationResult(v string)`

-SetCardType sets CardType field to given value.
+SetAddressVerificationResult sets AddressVerificationResult field to given value.

-### HasCardType

-`func (o *ExternalCardVerifications) HasCardType() bool`

-HasCardType returns a boolean if a field has been set.

 ### GetCvv2Result